Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Mac.md

 5. Confirm when prompted

 **Benefits of desktop app:**
-- Files stay on your Mac (not in browser storage)
+- Workspace files are stored locally in the app's IndexedDB storage
-- Work without internet connection
+- Supported local operations work without an internet connection
-- Native performance (especially on Apple Silicon)
-- Unlimited file storage
+- Storage availability depends on the embedded webview's quota and free disk space
 - Menu bar integration
 - macOS gestures and features work